-$\dots$ and reused for the cladding of a (90% recycled) home.
-REUSE View case Recyclinghaus Hannover What makes it unique: 90% of the building is made out of recycled structural components, including fibre-cement panels which were recoloured in ebony black and visibly fixed to a wooden structure for less environmental impact.
-Fully recyclable and decomposable house, designed by Cityförster and awarded with the Sustainability Prize at the
+$\ldots$ and reused for the cladding of a (90% recycled) home.
+REUSE Recyclinghaus Hannover What makes it unique: 90% of the building is made out of recycled structural components, including fibre-cement panels which were recoloured in ebony black and visibly fixed to a wooden structure for less environmental impact.
+View case The panels were salvaged from a former youth centre...

-2020 Façade Awards for Rear-Ventilated Curtain Façades.
+Fully recyclable and decomposable house, designed by Cityförster and awarded with the Sustainability Prize at the 2020 Façade Awards for Rear-Ventilated Curtain Façades.
 RELATED CASE